Szymon-Michalak/iOS-Resources/docs/resourcesDocs/index.md

 sidebar_position: 1
 ---

-The Resources section on iOSwift.dev is a curated collection of essential materials for iOS developers.
+The Resources section is a curated collection of essential materials for iOS developers.
 This includes a variety of blogs, books, YouTube channels, courses, repositories, and tools, all selected to help developers enhance their skills and knowledge in Swift and iOS development.

 ## What You’ll Find